[PDF] Making Decisions In Compulsory Mental Health Work - eBooks Review

 Publisher: Policy Press

-Making Decisions In Compulsory Mental Health Work written by Jill Hemmington and has been published by Policy Press this book supported file pdf, txt, epub, kindle and other format this book has been release on 2023-01-03 with categories.
+Making Decisions In Compulsory Mental Health Work written by Jill Hemmington and has been published by Policy Press this book supported file pdf, txt, epub, kindle and other format this book has been release on 2023-03-28 with Medical categories.

 Designed to support training and CPD in compulsory mental health work, this book looks at assessment, detention, compulsion and coercion in a variety of mental health settings.
-It focuses on decision making in a variety of professional roles with people from a diversity of backgrounds.
+It focuses on decision making in a variety of professional roles with people from a diversity of backgrounds including contributions from people with lived experience of mental health services.
 With emphasis on theory into practice, the book is essential reading for those looking to develop their reflexive and critical analytical skills.
-Relevant for all professionals making decisions under mental health legislation and those developing, teaching and supporting practitioners in the workplace, it includes: - critical reflection techniques; - 'editors' voice' features at the start and close of each chapter, summarising key themes.
+Essential reading for all professionals making decisions under mental health legislation and those developing, teaching and supporting practitioners in the workplace, it includes: • critical reflection techniques; • introductory and concluding chapters, summarising the key themes and outlining the future.

 DOWNLOAD